paladin-t/b8/docs/manual.md

 PRINT d(1);
 ~~~~~~~~~~

-List indices begin from zero too, as how arrays do in BASIC8.
+List indices begin from zero too, as how an array does in BASIC8.

 #### Iterators

-List iterators and dictionary iterators are used to walk through all elements in collections.
+List iterator and dictionary iterator are used to walk through all elements in collections.

 Iterate a list with an explicit pattern: